GoogleCloudPlatform/microservices-demo/README.md

 1. Create a GKE cluster.

-2. Install Istio **without mutual TLS** enablement.
+2. Install Istio **without mutual TLS** option.
+(Istio mTLS is not yet supported on this demo.)

 3. Install the automatic sidecar injection (annotate the `default` namespace with the label):

        kubectl label namespace default istio-injection=enabled

-4. Deploy the application.
+4. Deploy the application with.

 5. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.

        kubectl apply -f ./istio-manifests

+6. Run `kubectl get pods` to see pods are in a healthy and ready state.

+---

+This is not an official Google project.